ZeroSHA256Chain/web/Readme2.md

 # DEDUAssess - Decentralized EDU Assessment

 **DEDUAssess** is a decentralized system designed to facilitate secure and transparent educational assessments on the blockchain.
-This project leverages Hardhat for development, testing, and deployment, making it easy to integrate into various blockchain environments.

 ---